jacobhepkema/annotpics/README.md

   --window_h INTEGER  Window height in pixels --resize_w INTEGER
   --resize_h INTEGER
-  --filetype TEXT     Filetype of images in IMAGE_DIR [jpg] --version           Show the version and exit.
+  --filetype TEXT     Filetype of images in IMAGE_DIR [any] --version           Show the version and exit.
   --help              Show this message and exit.
 ```